 Voluntary Counselling and Testing

-Thol’ulwazi [https://www.ttnnetwork.org/mobile-clinics] was registered as NGO (NPO -060-243) and as PBO (930032127) to formalise processes.
-This led to the first functioning mobile clinic in 2010.
-This was followed by a second Mobile, sponsored by MONDI, in 2012 and a third Mobile in 2014.
-The first and third units were paid for by church funding (Otto per Mille and funds from the 3 regional churches in Germany) and funds from the government of North Rhine Westphalia.
+As registered NGO Thol’ulwazi could drive processes and the first functioning mobile clinic was operating in 2010.
+A second Mobile, sponsored by MONDI, followed in 2012 and a third Mobile in 2014.
+The first and third units were paid for by church funding (from Otto per Mille and the 3 regional churches in Germany) and funds from the government of North Rhine Westphalia.
 A fourth Mobile was introduced in 2016 and a fifth one in 2017!

 Launch of the 5th Mobile Clinic on 3 March 2017 when Thol’ulwazi celebrated their 10th year.